 This is not permitted at the moment.
-However, specific sports will be confirmed by the MOE in due course.
+However, specific sporting activities are permitted but no team sports.

 - Will my child’s work be marked?

-- What is the College’s policy on the wearing of masks for Prep pupils? (what will happen if they lose/damage their mask?)
+- What is the College’s policy on the wearing of facemasks for Prep pupils? (what will happen if they lose/damage their mask?)

-Yes, wherever possible.
-Further guidance to be sought from MOE/H for EYFS KS1.
-In the event of a pupil damaging or losing a mask the College will provide a replacement.
+Everyone must wear a facemask or visor.
+In the event of a pupil damaging or losing a facemask the College will provide a replacement.